canonical/synapse-operator/src-docs/irc_bridge.py.md

 The required steps to enable the IRC bridge are:
  - Create the IRC bridge configuration file.
  - Generate a PEM file for the IRC bridge.
+ - Add the IRC bridge application in the homeserver config.